Uni-of-Exeter/research.LCAT.public/docs/4-sources.md

 ### Climate data files

 The whole CHESS-SCAPE dataset is ~11 TB, due to the inclusion of daily climate predictions.
-LCAT only needs a subset of these files, which are shown using `tree` below:
+LCAT only needs a subset of these files, which are shown using `tree` below.
+Ensure all folder and file names remain the same!

 ```markdown
 chess-scape